 As mentioned above, the importance of product photography for your e-store can’t be overstated.
-It influences 93% of buying decisions so it’s essential you get it right.
-You need to ensure that you have imagines of your products from 6 to 12 different angles on a white background so that they stand out.
-You will also need photos taken showing the product in context.
-This means showing it in use, or producing imagines which convey how it will fit into someone’s lifestyle.
+It influences 93% of buying decisions, so it’s essential you get it right.
+You need to ensure that you have images of your products from 6 to 12 different angles on a white background so that they stand out.
+You will also require photos taken showing the product in context.
+This means showing it in use or producing imagines which convey how it will fit into someone’s lifestyle.
 If your supplier has not provided you with images to use, you will need to budget for ‘white label’ photography.
 You can learn to do it yourself given the time, but you will still need to budget for any equipment or setup that’s necessary.

 One of the things that makes SimpleShop a great option is the fact that it has no restrictions, meaning you can set up a professional-looking, beautifully designed e-shop easily without the fear of encountering any hidden costs further down the road.